algolia/docsearch/docs/src/config-file.md

 described).

 If one `start_urls` item has no `selectors_key` defined, the `default` set will be used.
-Do not forget to precise this fallback set of selectors.
+Do not forget to set this fallback set of selectors.

 ### Using regular expressions